George2811/George2811/README.md

 ## 🙋‍♂️ About Me

-I'm a passionate Full Stack Developer, and currently a Software Engineering Student.
-I am interested in developing new things which excite me a lot.
+I'm a passionate Software Engineer.
+Currently, I am interested in developing new things which excite me a lot.
 I love exploring new technologies, and I like to stay on top of latest trends :)

 - 📫 How to reach me **jsanv.dev@gmail.com**
 <br/>